ibhagwan/fzf-lua/README.md

     -- window, can be set to 'false' to remove all borders or to -- 'none', 'single', 'double', 'thicc' or 'rounded' (default) border           = { '╭', '─', '╮', '│', '╯', '─', '╰', '│' },
+    -- requires neovim > v0.9.0, passed as is to `nvim_open_win`
+    -- can be sent individually to any provider to set the win title -- title         = "Title",
+    -- title_pos     = "center",    -- 'left', 'center' or 'right'
     fullscreen       = false,           -- start fullscreen?
     -- highlights should optimally be set by the colorscheme using -- FzfLuaXXX highlights.
 If your colorscheme doesn't set these